Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: Introduction

 High-precision astrometry complements existing GW detection techniques by providing an independent probe of low-frequency signals.
-Gravitational waves induce apparent deflections in the positions of distant quasars (QSO), producing correlated proper motions across the sky.
-The amplitude of the GW strain detectable by astrometry is primarily limited by the astrometric precision, the duration of the observations, and the sky coverage of the quasar sample \citep{Book:2010pf, Gaia:2021gsq}.
+GWs induce deflections in the positions of distant quasars, producing correlated apparent proper motions across the sky.
+The amplitude of the GW strain detectable by astrometry is primarily limited by the astrometric precision, the duration of the observations, and the sky coverage of the quasar sample \citep{Jaraba2023, Darling_2025}.

-In this work, our aim is to develop a fast and highly parallelized tool for the simulation and analysis of GW-induced astrometric deflections.
+In this work, our aim is to develop a fast and highly parallelized tool for the simulation and analysis of GW induced astrometric deflections.
 With future $Gaia$ data releases, the number of quasars with proper motions minimally affected by systematics is expected to increase significantly.
-Consequently, the computational cost will rise for both analysis techniques: Hellings--Downs correlation analysis scales approximately as $\mathcal{O}(N^2)$, where $N$ is the number of quasars, whereas higher-order VSH multipoles scale linearly with $N$.
-Furthermore, VSH decomposition is found to be statistically robust, less sensitive to uneven quasar sampling, and computationally more efficient compared to HD correlation methods.
+Consequently, the computational cost will increase for both analysis techniques: Hellings--Downs Correlation (HDC) analysis scales approximately as $\mathcal{O}(N^2)$, where $N$ is the number of quasars, whereas higher-order VSH multipoles scale linearly with $N$.
+Furthermore, VSH decomposition is found to be statistically robust, less sensitive to uneven quasar sampling, and computationally more efficient than HDC methods.

 In addition, in this weak-regime it is challenging to distinguish systematic errors from genuine physical effects.
-Therefore, quasars can also serve as a tool to characterize and quantify the magnitude of $Gaia$’s systematics \citep{Lindegren2021}.
+Therefore, quasars can also serve as a tool to characterize and quantify the magnitude of the $Gaia$ systematics \citep{Lindegren2021}.

 In Sect. \ref{sec:methods}, we first summarize the theoretical tools used to extract and characterize stochastic GW signals from proper motions, followed by a description of the computational techniques adopted for noise reduction and data compression.